 No need to pack

-Travel light: the hotel has disposable bibs and changing mats, wipes, diapers, tot-friendly plates and cutlery, baby baths and pool toys.
+Travel light: the hotel has disposable bibs and changing mats, wipes, diapers, tot-friendly plates and cutlery and baby baths.

 Head out onto the terrace if the weather’s playing ball, whether you prefer a sun-kissed view of the pool or a shaded spot under the parasols.